AdobeDocs/commerce-operations.en/help/implementation-playbook/best-practices/planning/database-on-cloud.md

 ---
 title: Database configuration best practices for cloud deployments
-description: Learn how to configure database and application settings to maximize performance when deploying Adobe Commerce on cloud infrastructure.
+description: Learn how to configure database and application settings to improve performance when deploying Adobe Commerce on cloud infrastructure.
 role: Developer, Admin
 feature-set: Commerce
 feature: Best Practices
 ---
 # Best practices for database configuration

-Learn about best practices to improve database performance and work efficiently with the database for Adobe Commerce on cloud projects.
+Learn about best practices to improve database performance and work efficiently with the database when deploying Adobe Commerce on cloud infrastructure.

 ## Affected products

 Adobe Commerce on cloud infrastructure

-## Convert all MyISAM tables to InnoDb
+## Convert all MyISAM tables to InnoDB

-Adobe recommends using the `InnoDb` database engine.
-In a default Adobe Commerce installation, all tables in the database are stored using the `InnoDb` engine.
-However, some third-party modules (extensions) can introduce tables in the `MyISAM` format.
-After you install a third-party module, check the database to identify any tables in `MyISAM` format and convert them to `InnoDb`.
+Adobe recommends using the InnoDB database engine.
+In a default Adobe Commerce installation, all tables in the database are stored using the InnoDB engine.
+However, some third-party modules (extensions) can introduce tables in the MyISAM format.
+After you install a third-party module, check the database to identify any tables in `myisam` format and convert them to `innodb` format.

-### Determine if a module includes `MyISAM` tables
+### Determine if a module includes MyISAM tables

-You can analyze the third-party module code before installing it, to determine if it uses `MyISAM` tables.
+You can analyze the third-party module code before installing it, to determine if it uses MyISAM tables.

-If you have already installed an extension, run the following query to determine whether the database has any `MyISAM` tables:
+If you have already installed an extension, run the following query to determine whether the database has any MyISAM tables:

 ```sql
 SELECT table_schema, CONCAT(ROUND((index_length+data_length)/1024/1024),'MB')